6 Questions to Qualify a Grocery eCommerce Delivery

 This is critical.
-Third party delivery agents should never define the relationship with the customer — that should always stay with you, the grocer.
+Third-party delivery agents should never define the relationship with the customer — that should always stay with you, the grocer.
 You want a partner that can deepen the shopper relationship.
 Third parties are an extension of your brand.
-Late deliveries and inappropriate dress code don’t reflect well on your business.
+Late deliveries and inappropriate dress codes don’t reflect well on your business.

 - Does the delivery agent work exclusively with you, or do they also offer products from other grocers?

 Any last-mile solution available via your own brand website or mobile app should encourage loyalty to your grocery brand, not the delivery agents or even those of their other clients.
 Third-party delivery services often market a mix of competing products or services, such as pharmacy, to your shoppers.
 This is something over which you have no control.

 You’ve worked hard to build up a loyal customer base.
 Customers should be able to use their loyalty card information when placing orders and get the same discounts on other programs (like fuel) that they get in-store.

 - Are customers offered your private label items and prepared goods that they have come to trust?

 For you, these are the most profitable elements of your store.
 For your customers, they are typically the best value.
 Taking these off the grocery list and offering only name brand products is not in the best interests of your customers, does not foster brand loyalty and can be detrimental to your bottom line.

 - Are you in control of the grocery picking?